Skip to main content

 This course is free for anyone aged 16 – 18.

-College Maintenance Allowance (CMA): Anyone with a household income under £26,000 can receive up to £20 per week financial support to help pay for travel and meals and meet the costs of essential trips, books, stationery and equipment.
-The payments will be subject to full attendance on your course.
-A range of other financial support is available, depending on your personal circumstances.
+College Maintenance Allowance (CMA): Anyone with a gross household income under £30,000 can receive financial support to cover college related costs such as transport, meals, course equipment and uniform.
+Bursary support is based on individual circumstances and will be allocated to best suit your individual needs.
+A range of other financial support is available depending on your personal circumstances.
 For more details visit nscg.ac.uk/finance

 100%